 These core elements will be supplemented by:

-- Small-group laboratory project whereby groups comprising of around four students from mixed disciplines target the demonstration of a quantum experiments including entanglement generation, violation of Bell inequalities, quantum teleportation, and quantum interference.
+- Group laboratory project whereby groups comprising of around four students from mixed disciplines target the demonstration of a seminal quantum experiment

 - The Quantum Grand Challenge: a project for the entire cohort that engages the group’s broad range of skills and collective creative power.